 In cooperation with local and national educational institutions Arctic Fish has continued to support the development of a curriculum for general workers in fish farming as well as general training and education regarding feeding activities and fish health, both of which are supported and developed by external specialists.
-Fish welfare has been a focal point and after our mortality incident at the start of 2022, and our internal training has focused even more on fish welfare.
+The company is constantly focusing on improving production and gaining more experience from farming in Iceland.
+Areas such as fish welfare and survival have been a focal point and quality systems and procedures have been updated and improved and internal training and knowledge.